josphy/NBAShotChart/README.md

-This is a NBA shot statistics visualization project constructed using React.
+This is a NBA shot statistics visualization web page constructed using React.